Lars-P/Cordova-sqlite-storage/README.md

-# Cordova/PhoneGap sqlite ext common
+# Cross-platform SQLite storage ext-common plugin for Cordova/PhoneGap

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, macOS, and Windows 10 (UWP), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).